Sexual Harassment Reports and Investigations

 Step 1.
 Define the Scope of Investigation

-In general, SHOs should take all allegations of sexual harassment seriously and conduct thorough and complete investigations.
-However, situations may arise when the alleged conduct is of a nature that does not require an extensive investigation to disclose the facts.
-For example, all parties may agree as to the circumstances of the complaint, and thus the matter may be resolved quickly through informal discussions.
+Further, the SHO should determine the extent of the investigation.
+For example, situations may arise when the alleged conduct is of a nature that does not require an extensive investigation to disclose the facts.
+For example, all parties may agree as to the facts or there may be videotape evidence that clearly shows what happened, and thus the matter may be investigated quickly.
 Regardless of whether a full investigation is required, the SHO should speak with the relevant parties, document or record all information received, and document all efforts undertaken to address the matter.

 Example 1: An employee, on a single occasion, asks his co-worker to have dinner with him one night.
 The co-worker declines, saying she has a boyfriend.
 The employee replies: “He’s a very lucky guy.”
 This makes the co-worker uncomfortable and she reports the situation, even though the employee did not further pursue the matter.